HibiAdelei/horiseon-refactor-/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## Deployed Site
+The page can be reached at https://hibiadelei.github.io/horiseon-refactor-/